piccolomo/plotext/docs/source/colorize.rst

 .. tip:: The generated string contains ANSI escape codes, which can be stripped later with :func:`plotext.uncolorize`.

+.. tip:: Use :meth:`~plotext.colorize.upper`, :meth:`~plotext.colorize.lower`, or :meth:`~plotext.colorize.title` to return a new colorize with the case transformed, preserving the original color and style.

 .. seealso:: More details are in the :class:`plotext.colorize` API or via ``plotext.doc.colorize()``.